 Aphelele Teto

-According to FARPost, Sundowns are reportedly close to signing South African winger Aphelele Teto after visa issues ended his spell with Livingston FC in Scotland.
+According to FARPost, Sundowns were reportedly close to signing South African winger Aphelele Teto after visa issues ended his spell with Livingston FC in Scotland.
 The 22-year-old impressed on loan at Chippa United earned Bafana caps, but couldn’t secure a UK work permit.
+However, his signing did not happen.

 Who is rumoured to be heading out of Sundowns?